By Dr. Denice Moffat

 If you haven’t heard yet, your dogs and horses could use a little immune boosting.

-CLINICAL SIGNS: All dogs are susceptible and have no naturally acquired or vaccine- induced immunity.
+CLINICAL SIGNS of CANINE INFLUENZA: All dogs are susceptible and have no naturally acquired or vaccine- induced immunity.
 There is no vaccine for this, yet.
 There is evidence that vaccinating your pet for kennel cough may help a little bit.
 Vaccines should be given at least a week before exposure, and may need to be boostered as often as every six months.
 If you are going to vaccinate, ask for the intranasal vaccine.
 It works faster.

 In the 80’s we used to use Feline Distemper shots when we ran out of the low supply Parvo vaccines and it provided some help for the dogs.
 Similarly, the Bordetella vaccines supply some help for this particular disease.
 Virtually 100% of exposed dogs become infected.
 Nearly 80% come down with clinical signs.
 There are two general clinical syndromes — the milder syndrome and a more severe pneumonia syndrome.